 HDP is one of the partners in the Health system in Rwanda who joined the government in the scaling up process national wide for the Performance Based Financing scheme.
 The focus area has been on working more on the community participation concept from which actions are based on continuous client satisfaction surveys to assess the quality of services from the patient perspective and to verify correctness of declared data’s from the health facility managers.

-HDP has developed relationship with other international organisations such as Cordaid Netherlands, Management Sciences for Health (M.S.H) for the Perfromance Based Financing (PBF) implementation in Rwanda, JHPIEGO for the community component.
-In various countries in African which has recently introduced PBF such as Guinea, CAR, Republic of Congo, Benin etc. School of Public Health, Royal tropical Institute of Amsterdam, University of Amsterdam are among academic partners who have collaborated with HDP for ventures in the PBF field in the recent past years.
+HDP has developed relationship with other stakeholders for the Performance Based Financing (PBF) and community development implementation in Rwanda.
+In various countries in African which has recently introduced PBF such as Guinea, CAR, Republic of Congo, Benin etc. academic institutions were among partners who have collaborated with HDP for ventures in the PBF field in the recent past years.

 HDP is involved in the consortium of PBF course developers and it is regularly involved in the training sessions organised in favour of PBF learners in different countries.
-During the past recent years, the HDP training centre organised about eight courses including two for health service providers and local authorities and six for managers and decision makers.
-Under this initiative more than five courses done were organised in different countries like Burundi, CAR, Zambia, Rwanda and Cameroon.
+During the past recent years, the HDP training centre organised various courses in different settings(countries) including some for health service providers, local authorities and others for managers and decision makers.